 Surface Pro 7 design – Almost identical to the Surface Pro 6

-From a distance, you’ll struggle to tell the Surface Pro 7 and Surface Pro 6 apart.
+From a distance, you’ll struggle to tell the new model and Surface Pro 6 apart.
 Both sport near-identical designs, featuring a metallic, slightly boxy main tablet section.
 The only design flourish on either model is a shiny Windows logo on the tablet’s metal rear.

 The kickstand design of the previous model remains, as does the 12.3in screen, which has the same 2736 x 1824 resolution and 3:2 aspect ratio.
 The button and camera setup is also identical; Microsoft has loaded the Surface Pro 7 with a basic 5-megapixel front camera and an 8-megapixel rear camera.